Tornado3P9/Linux-Console-Tools/verify-download.md

 echo -n "Your-String-Here" | md5sum
 #e4e6ca42342f95978a17c6257593c1e1  -
 # (-n) do not output the trailing newline but actually stop the string right after the 'e'

+# From a checksums file with multiple checksums for different binaries...just check any and ignore errors and return just return the lines containing OK
+sha512sum --check SHA2-512SUMS 2>/dev/null | grep "OK"
 ```